NLnetLabs/routinator/doc/manual/source/api-endpoints.rst

      the provided values, the request will not return until a new data set is available.
 This can be used as a means to get notified when the data set has been updated.

+The HTTP service supports **POST** requests on the following path:

+``/validity``
+     Returns a JSON object describing the validity of multiple routes.
+This expects a JSON body in the same format as :ref:`the validate command <validity-checker:Reading Input From a File>`.
+     Also make sure to set the ``Content-Type`` header to ``application/json`` when sending the request.
+The request body size is limited to 100 kB.
+The output format matches that of the validate command.

 In addition, the ``/log`` endpoint returns :doc:`logging<logging>` information and the ``/metrics``, ``/status`` and